larrythellama123/chess_bot/README.md

 Black pieces pick illogical decisions

 issues with minmax:

-the black king positions sometimes seems to be removed from the list even though it was the best move if the black king is in check, it seems as if the white king is in check as well
+if the black king is in check, it seems as if the white king is in check as well